moshimowang/noisy-labels-non-decomposable/README.md

 Different variants of NCLR were implemented based on Patrini et al. (2017) ([link to code](https://github.com/giorgiop/loss-correction)).
 See Section 6 of our paper for details.

-Due to the size limit for supplementary materials, we cannot include all data.

 **Command lines for real data experiments**